 Dehydration is a problem in every workplace, though more so in any industry with physically demanding labor, outdoor work, and hot temperatures.
 The problem is often exacerbated by heavy protective clothing and restrictive PPE.
 Also, every person is different.
 So hydration needs depend on individual factors too.
 Those factors include:

 - Type of environment

 - Presence of radiant heat

 In addition, whether or not a person is used to an environment also plays a role.
-Those new to working in a hot environment must gradually acclimate.
+For example, those new to working in a hot climate must gradually acclimate.
 Doing too much too fast can result in quicker dehydration.

 Prevention is Key

 Fortunately, prevention can happen through some simple approaches.
-Those include the following strategies and tips…
+These include the following strategies and tips:

 - Make sure water and electrolyte drinks are always readily available.
 Fruit also helps since it contains both.

 - Provide reusable bottles and nearby shelters for shade.